MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/copypaste-purchasing-transactions-from-excel.md

 > [!TIP]
 > This feature will also work in Web Client.

+> [!TIP]
+> Like General Ledger copy and paste, if you mark the Intercompany checkbox the Paste option is unavailable.

 <img src="media/image29.png" alt="Payables Transaction Entry forms showing data copied from Excel" width="624" height="735" />

+Distributions will default from the Vendor record unless you paste in distributions.
+It is not required to do distributions.

+In the Payables Transactions Window found under Purchasing, click Transactions, and choose Transaction Entry.
+Choose the Vendor ID, click Distributions, copy lines from Excel, Select Paste option from the menu which will populate the information.
+Close the Distribution window, if you are prompted with a warning you can choose OK.

+Now paste the rest of the payable's transaction once the distributions are copied.